H-Studio logo

 What if we don't have access to our own server anymore?

 This is fixable in most cases.
 Hosting providers will restore access to the legal owner.
 If the credentials are truly lost, we work with the provider on identity verification.
 For the worst case — server destroyed, no backups — we assess what's recoverable from copies elsewhere.
+Where access cannot be restored, recovery is not guaranteed, and we say so plainly.

 What if there's no documentation at all?